PaulGoldschmidt/Meross2InfluxDB/README.md

 There is a [dockerfile](Dockerfile) provided in this repository which allows you to build your own image of Meross2InfluxDB.
 If you want to build the image multi-platform, there is a [buildx-example-script](buildx.sh) provided aswell.

+## Additional Information
+I wrote a blog article in German about this Project.
+[Check it out!](https://p3g3.de/2024/02/meross-trifft-influxdb/)
 ## Notes

 - This project requires an active internet connection for the Meross API to function :trollface:.